 In that scenario, they came up with 15 scary terrorist ideas and chose three to simulate.

-There was a terrorist release of a mnemonic plague in New Jersey, a mustard gas IED attack in Connecticut, and then the events in the UK and Canada, which this report doesn't specify, and that really pissed me off because I want to know what games they were playing.
+There was a terrorist release of a mnemonic plague in New Jersey, a mustard gas IED attack in Connecticut, and then the events in the UK and Canada, which this report doesn't specify.

-Elementary school career because of just the excitement of going and role-playing this scenario of trying to make sure we're able to communicate between the two.
+And I remember that being that's a day that sticks out to me in my head from like my entire elementary school career because of just the excitement of going and like role-playing the scenario of like trying to make sure we were able to communicate between the two.

-And they obviously would throw some curveballs, like something's going wrong.
+And they, you know, obviously would throw some curveballs, like something's gone wrong.

 One thing that I found that I actually kind of took a little bit of issue with was that prior to this, there was an exercise, the original top-off exercise.